WindzCUHK/athenz/docker/docs/Athenz-bootstrap.md

 <a id="markdown-bootstrap-steps" name="bootstrap-steps"></a>
 ## Bootstrap steps

-> If you just want to try out Athenz, please follow [try-out-Athenz-with-self-signed-CA](./try-out-Athenz-with-self-signed-CA.md) and then skip the next step (go to step 4).
+> If you just want to try out Athenz, please jump to [automation-shortcut](#automation-shortcut) section.
+>
+> For details, please read [try-out-Athenz-with-self-signed-CA](./try-out-Athenz-with-self-signed-CA.md) and then start from step 4 (Set up ZMS).

 1. Ask your CA to sign the following certificates
     - Athenz CA